RandyGaul/cute_framework/docs/topics/emscripten.md

 <br>

-CF can be used to build for the web using a compiler called [Emscripten](https://emscripten.org/).
+CF can not currently build for the web, as CF switched to SDL's SDL_Gpu API.
+SDL_Gpu has deprecated all OpenGL support, which unfortunately means no access to OpenGLES, which was used to cross-compile for the web via a compiler called [Emscripten](https://emscripten.org/).
+The rest of this page details old steps to get emscripten builds going.
+In the future CF will seek out a replacement technology to enable web builds.

+---

 Getting started with Emscripten is a bit challenging, so hopefully this page can help get you started.
 Once you get your game building for the web it's usually quite a breeze after the initial setup.

 !> **Note** Emscripten builds automatically disable CF's [HTTPS support](https://randygaul.github.io/cute_framework/#/api_reference?id=web), since web builds suffer from very poor support of this feature.